YouquanWang/web3.js/docs/include_web3-module-abstract-method-class-reference.rst

     method.isHash(value)

-This method will check if the given value is a string and starts with ``0x``.
+This method will check if the given value is a string and starts with ``ds``.
 It will be used in several methods for deciding which JSON-RPC method should get executed.

 ----------